SoftwareAG/c8y-releasenotes/content/release-2024-0/devices-2024-0.md

 <tr>
 <td>OPC UA</td>
 <td>In OPC UA device gateway nodes, expected but missing information prevented the completion of the address space scan operation.
-This is now fixed by skipping these nodes with a respective error message in the opcua-device-gateway log files.
+This is now fixed by skipping these nodes and adding an error message in the opcua-device-gateway log files.
 Additionally, the overall scanning speed has been improved for the full and partial address space scan operations.</td>
 <td>DM-2365</td>
 <td>10.18.198.0</td>